 - Counselors escort campers to all classes and activities.

 Campers are expected to provide their own medical insurance.
-Denison University does not assume direct responsiblility for the health care of those who are using the facilities of the university for summer programs.
+The University does not assume direct responsibility for the health care of those who are using the facilities of the university for summer programs.
 A registered camp nurse is on call 24 hours a day.
-In the event of injury or illness, campers will be transported to either Licking Memorial Urgent Care in Granville, OH or Licking Memorial Hospital in Newark, OH.
+In the event of injury or illness, campers will be transported to either Urgent Care or Knox Community Hospital in Mt.
+Vernon.